Laragear/Refine/README.md

 ### Validation

 You may also include validation logic into your Refiner by implementing the `ValidateRefiner` interface.
-From there, you should set your validation rules, and optionally your messages and custom attributes.
+From there, you should set your validation rules, and optionally your messages and custom attributes if you need to.

-Validation rules will run verbatim over the Request Query (not the input), so if you expect a key to always be required in the query, the `validationRules()` is an excellent place to do it.
+This is great if you expect a key to always be required in the query, as the `validationRules()` is an excellent place to do it.

 ```php
 use Laragear\Refine\Contracts\ValidatesRefiner;